Is Gen Z At A Higher Risk Of Developing An Addiction?

 - OR -

 Social media sites like Instagram have long been connected with Millennials.
 But in the past few years, TikTok has become one of the most popular platforms worldwide.
 Its primary audience is none other than Gen Z. Viral trends run the TikTok world.
 Unfortunately, fads like the Benadryl challenge — where users misuse Diphenhydramine and post their experiences — are dangerous.
 In September 2020, a 15-year-old girl in Oklahoma died after taking part in the challenge and overdosing.
 According to a report by Harvard University, sharing experiences, dreams, or thoughts on social platforms triggers a portion of the brain associated with addiction.
 Social media has the power to chronically expose its users to viral videos showcasing influencers using drugs.
-This could be why zoomers face an uphill battle with addiction.
+These visuals have the ability to trigger the brain’s reward center which is one possible reason why the Zoomers are at higher risk of addiction.

 The Future Of Gen Z And The Rise In Addiction

-Zoomers have a long road ahead of them as they continue to bud and expand.
-They have faced many traumas at an early age with little to no support.
+Zoomers have a long road ahead of them as they continue to evolve.
+They have faced many traumas at such an early age, sometimes with minimal to no support.
 These are only some of the factors that make Gen Z prone to chronic alcohol and drug use.
 Given that it is a newer generation, there’s still time and hope.
 However, they will face countless challenges, like health care reform, global warming, and addiction.

-If you or a loved one is struggling with an addiction, there are treatment options available.
+If you or a loved one are experiencing symptoms of addiction, there are treatment options available.
 Do not wait a second longer to receive the help you or your loved one deserves.
 Contact a treatment provider.
 They will answer your rehab-related questions and help you find options.
 Take a step toward recovery and contact a treatment provider today.